 Don’t disconnect iPhone until all files are fully copied.
 Now you can listen to your music on iPhone.
 Downloaded tracks will appear in standard Music app on iPhone.

-- If you got a message “iPhone is synced with another iTunes Library.
-Do you want to erase…” — Read this article
+- Understanding “iPhone is synced with another iTunes Library…” — Read this

 Of course, iTunes is able to do much more than that, but it’s not what you came for.
 I’m not a fanatical music lover who keeps tons of music files and organizes them in playlists.
 All I need is to download few tracks on my iPhone to listen during my morning running session.
 The method described above is just perfect for that.